cord3/primary/README.md

-# primary
+# README.md

-This is the primary repository for Cord3
+Cord3 is an attempt to build a [Trello-like](https://github.com/facebook/react/wiki/Sites-Using-React) system.